pytorch/torchcodec/decoder_native_transforms.md

    TorchVision.
 In particular, FPS is something that multiple users have asked for.

-First let's consider implementing the "easy" case of Resize.
+First let's consider implementing the "easy" case of `Resize`.

 1. We add an optional `transforms` parameter to the initialization of `VideoDecoder`.
 It is a sequence of TorchVision Transforms.
-2. During VideoDecoder object creation, we walk the list, capturing two pieces of information:
+2. During `VideoDecoder` object creation, we walk the list, capturing two pieces of information:
    1. The transform name that the C++ layer will understand.
 (We will have to decide if we want to just use the FFmpeg filter name